Posts Categorised: Field

 Seasoned has five tests: a walk-up, a double land mark, a land blind, a double water mark, and a water blind.
 There is also a diversion bird.

-Pretty similar except Senior has a walk-up to start the land or water double while Seasoned does the walk-up separately.
+Pretty similar except Senior has a walk-up to start a double while Seasoned does the walk-up separately.

 Dogs run without a collar in both organizations, but when the collar or slip lead is removed is different.